sampsyo/cs6120/content/blog/2022-05-10-compcert/index.md

 ### The Story Since 2009

-A key reason for the success of the CompCert project is that it foresaw – and triggered – an increasing interest in the formal verification of software.
+CompCert foresaw – and triggered – an increasing interest in the formal verification of software.

-CompCert has been received warmly by the community; the day after our presentation it won the 2021 ACM Software System Award.
-It remains in active development not only in the research community but also, in partnership with AbsInt, in a commercial setting.
+CompCert has been received warmly by the community; the day after our presentation it won the 2021 [ACM Software System Award](https://awards.acm.org/software-system).
+It remains in active development not only in the research community but also, in partnership with [AbsInt](https://www.absint.com/compcert/index.htm), in a commercial setting.
 It now supports five target languages and not just one, and efforts have been made to extend the verification upwards to the parsing phase and downwards to the assembling phase.

 Many outside projects have taken advantage of CompCert’s design choice of several well-specified intermediate languages.
 The presence of a formal specification at each level means that external projects have an easier time “hopping on” and “hopping off” CompCert.
 The ready hook into the Coq proof assistant means that external projects can prove that their work is reasonable.
+A few examples:
+* [A certified framework for compiling and executing garbage-collected languages](https://dl.acm.org/doi/10.1145/1932681.1863584).
+The authors present a new machine-checked framework for compiling garbage-collected languages.
+They design a new intermediate language, GCminor, where one has to clarify the mutator/collector interface and make the root set explicit.
+They then write CompCert-style passes to compile GCminor to Cminor, and verify this compilation in Coq.
+They link the compiled code with a generic memory manager also written in Cminor.
+From then on, they trust CompCert to get them to assembly.
+To use this framework, a user needs to compile their source language to GCminor.
+* [Certified and efficient instruction scheduling: application to interlocked VLIW processors](https://dl.acm.org/doi/10.1145/3428197).
+The authors extend CompCert, allowing the reordering of instructions for optimization.
+They meet CompCert at a low level, adding three new passes between Mach and assembly.
+The reward is that the compiler now targets VLIW (very long instruction word) processors, which can parallelize instructions so long as they are annotated as parallelizable.
+The authors do this scheduling and annotation during their compilation passes.
+They use an untrusted transformation along with a Coq-checked verifier, i.e., the "second way" of establishing trust.

-Somewhat surprisingly, CompCert does not dominate the field of safety-critical software.
-Many users use languages like Ada, Rust, and Go, which provide safety guarantees at the source level but do not have verified compilers.
-It is not clear that everyone should immediately stop writing safety-critical code until their compiler is verified, but at the same time it is interesting to note this stark contrast in preference.
+In an applied context, the main use of CompCert is in the compilation of safety-critical software.
+The alternate approach is to use languages like Ada, Rust, or Go, which provide safety guarantees at the source level but do not have formally verified compilers.
+Both approaches appear to be in active use.
+The trade-offs are clear: the CompCert approach forces the use of C but guarantees correct compilation; the alternate approach opens the floor to safer programming languages but lacks a trusted compiler.
+A fun closing thought from class was to get the best of both worlds by writing a verified compiler from Rust to CompCert Clight.